Skillz4Killz/dapi-bench/README.md

 Most likely, the reason that these libraries have this infinitely growing memory usage is because they do not enable sweeping unused cached values.
 Infinitely growing memory usage is a leak.
 A lot of developers, are not aware of these options nor do they even know to enable them.
 I have personally met a developer who had a basic bot at 800MB on a single server by just leaving it online.
 More than likely, each library should be doing it's very best by default.
 This benchmark shows each library as is, no modifications, no nothing with the same intents.
 If some library, was caching members twice internally, it would not be a fair benchmark to then go and implement and optimized version of their library in order to benchmark it.
 Similarily, its also unfair for me to modify any other libraries defaults.
 Remember, this benchmark is a benchmark to show the how each library manages memory usage and not how each library stores memory using the same exact objects.

 I would love developers to reach out and implement another test for that benchmark that would share the same caching policies instead of the defaults.
 This is way to complicated to figure out for each library as I did not write those libraries.
-I have added an `memory/optimized` folder showing the caching policies we can all share.
+I have added an `memory/optimized` folder showing the caching policies all libraries can share.
 However, I do not believe that these new tests will show much of a difference for a few reasons.
 The start of the benchmarks for the first few minutes where no library will have been able to remove anything show the differences being almost the exact same as during the entire benchmark.
 Because of this I have also taken the time to showcase/highlight the first 5 minutes above in a table.

 Discord.JS and Eris are relatively the same stability wise.
 Detritus seems to be increasing slightly every minute but at a much slower rate compared to Discord.JS and Eris.
 Harmony seems to have been very unstable throughout the test but over time, you can see a consistent increase in memory being used.